Aldaviva/floorplan/README.md

 Floorplan
 =========

-Where do people sit in the offices of Blue Jeans Network?
+Where do people sit in what offices?
 What's that person's name, whose face I remember but never really met?
 I've heard of this person, but I don't know their face.
 Where are the different teams grouped?
 What is A2's email address?
+Originally designed for use at [Blue Jeans](https://www.bluejeans.com/), but modified by others as well.

 ### Floorplan view
 ![Floorplan](https://aldaviva.com/portfolio/artwork/floorplan.jpg)